tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 16. Now it's time to make transactions.
 Slack out your wallet address to a couple of students and have them send theirs.

 17. Using MyCrypto, send some transactions to the students.
-Paste the destination address in the "To Address" box, define an amount to transfer (e.g., `0.02 ETH`), set the transactions fee (you can leave the default value), and click on the "Send Transaction" button to finish.
+Paste the destination address in the "To Address" box, define an amount to transfer (e.g., `0.02 ETH`), set the transaction fee (you can leave the default value), and click on the "Send Transaction" button to finish.
 After finishing the transaction, refresh your account balance to reflect the new amount after the transaction.

  ![ETH Transaction](Images/eth-transaction-1.gif)